 4. Make sure you really understand how it works

 As I told you, my questions to the lady in my bank when I was getting my first credit card really showed how little I understood of the process.

 Do you really feel you know the mechanics of buying with a credit card?

 Look at everything from the borrowing limit, to the number of months that you can borrow on 0% interest, to the dates you need to make your monthly payments by.

 5. Set up a payment reminder or an automatic withdrawal from your bank

-Personally, I have an alert on my phone and email systems that flashes up a reminder on the day I need to pay my credit card bill.
 Do whatever works for you, but make sure that you always make your payments.

 6. Train yourself

 As with all new behaviours, you need to train yourself into how best do them; think about learning to drive, or writing your first essay at school.
 Once you have your credit card and you understand the mechanisms of how it works, then being using it slowly and consciously.
 Make small, regular, monthly payments at first and get into the habit of paying these back on time.
-If oyu have a big spend, like a holiday, that you want to put on your card and pay it off over the 0% interest period then make sure that you have sufficient income over the coming months in order to do so.
+If you have a big spend, like a holiday, that you want to put on your card and pay it off over the 0% interest period then make sure that you have sufficient income over the coming months in order to do so.